fine-legal/fine-coding-challenge-java-spring-boot/ANSWERS.md

 - In the tests we're using a mock for the CourtService, because this is an external service.
   Check this service by verifying the interaction with the mock.

+- Controller implementation: Logging has been omitted to save time.